whosonfirst/whosonfirst-categories/README.md

 ### Points of view

 At the moment there is only one point of view.
-The point is there can be others but there aren't yet.
+The point (sorry) is there can be others but there aren't yet.

 The default point of view, to start with, is essentially the tyranny of the commons.
 It is "stuff people search for" and other things can be easily ranked